 The firm was the first big American finance company to advertise mutual funds to everyday investors.
-The renowned fund manager, Peter Lynch, was their Magellan fund manager between for more than a decade and averaged a 29% average annual return — an outstanding performance which remains one of the best in mutual fund history.
+The renowned fund manager, Peter Lynch, was their Magellan fund manager between for more than a decade and averaged a 29% average annual return — an outstanding performance which remains one of the best in the history of mutual funds.

 Fidelity is a huge, multi-faceted organisation which operates not only the brokerage firm and trading platform we’re reviewing here, but also a retirement planning business, a proprietary investing business and other interests alongside its mutual funds operations.
 They are a giant of modern American personal finance.

-Today though, we’re focusing on Fidelity’s online investing platform.
+Today though, we’re focusing our Fidelity review on the online investing platform.
 We’re going to dive into what you can expect as a Fidelity customer, the history of the company, the main reasons people invest on this platform, how to open an account and the various account types available.

-We’ll also look at the top three pros and cons of trading using Fidelity Investments, explain their trading fees model, and explain why trading using Fidelity or any other online broker might not — despite the wealth of third party research and data on display — give you a complete picture of your portfolio performance.
+Our Fidelity review also looks at the top three pros and cons of trading using Fidelity, explains their trading fees model, and explains why trading using Fidelity or any other online broker might not — despite the wealth of third party research and data on display — give you a complete picture of your portfolio performance.

-What is Fidelity Investments And What Does It Offer Its Customers
+What is Fidelity And What Does It Offer Its Customers

-Fidelity Investments is many things.
-While we’re just looking at the group’s trading platform in this Fidelity review, it’s important to note that Fidelity is a multinational financial services corporation with many different interests.
+Fidelity is many things.
+While we’re just looking at the group’s trading platform and brokerage account in this Fidelity review, it’s important to note that Fidelity is a multinational financial services corporation with many different interests.